wernjie/ev3-chess-bot/README.md

 Run program `phone-reader` and ensure successful connection to the two other EV3s.
 Asynchronously reads screen flashes from phone and interprets as movement.

 - Press Center button to calibrate black levels at any time.
 - Press Left button to forcibly terminate all pending requests and request movement to top left (1,0) position, then terminate `phone-reader`.
 Useful in event of corrupted transmission.
+If this does not work, you'll need to manually terminate all robot programs.
 - Press Right button to send an arbitrary request to perform move b7g3 or g7b3 to test movement accuracy.
 Warning: Only initiate when idle or may cause transmission corruption.

 ---